Traditional games in the Philippines: Chinese garter

+Everyone on a team jumps one after the other in a single round, and the team’s progress is judged collectively.

+Luksong tinik

+Luksong tinik (lit. jump over the thorns of a plant): two players serve as the base of the tinik (thorn) by putting their right or left feet and hands together (soles touching gradually building the tinik).
+A starting point is set by all the players, giving enough runway for the players to achieve a higher jump, so as not to hit the tinik.
+Players of the other team jump over the tinik, followed by the other team.
+If a player hits either hand or feet of the base player's "tinik", he or she is punished by giving him or her consequences.

+Luksong-baka

+Luksong-baka (lit. jump over the cow) is a popular variation of Luksong-tinik.
+One player crouches while the other players jump over them.
+The crouching player gradually stands up as the game progresses, making it harder for the other players to jump over them.
+A person becomes the it when they touch the baka as they jump.
+It will repeat continuously until the players declare the player or until the players decide to stop the game most of the time once they get tired.
+It is the Filipino version of leapfrog.

+Palosebo

+Palosebo (lit. greased bamboo pole climbing): This game involves a greased bamboo pole that players attempt to climb.
+These games are usually played during town fiestas, particularly in the provinces.
+The objective of the participants is to be the first person to reach the prize—a small bag—located at the top of the bamboo pole.
+The small bag usually contains money or toys.

 Ten-twenty

 A game involving two pairs, with one utilizing a stretched length of garter.
 One pair faces each other from a distance and has the garter stretched around them in such a way that a pair of parallel lengths of garter is between them.
 The members of the other pair then begin doing a jumping "routine" over the garters while singing a song ("ten, twenty, thirty, and so on until one hundred).
 Each level begins with the garters at ankle-height and progresses to higher positions, with the players jumping nimbly on the garters while doing their routines.

 Tinikling

 A game variant of the tinikling dance, with the same goal—for the players to dance nimbly over the clapping bamboo "maw" without having their ankles caught.

 Once one of the players' ankles gets caught, they replace the players who hold the bamboo.
 The game will continue until the players decide to stop.